Invariant Peano curves of expanding Thurston maps

 \section{The approximations $\gamma^n$}

 We begin the proof of Theorem~\ref{thm:main}.
 We assume (until the end of Section~\ref{sec:construction-h0}) that $F$ ($=f^n$, the index ``$n$'' however will be ``recycled'') is an expanding Thurston map, and $\CC\supset \post$ is a fixed Jordan curve.
-The $n$-tiles and and $n$-edges are defined in terms of $\CC$; see previous section.
+The $n$-tiles and $n$-edges are defined in terms of $(F,\CC)$; see the previous section.
 Furthermore we fix a visual metric $\varrho$ for $F$ with expansion factor $\Lambda>1$; see (\ref{eq:def_visuald}).
 Metrical properties and objects, such as the diameter and neighborhoods, will always be defined in terms of this metric.

 The desired invariant Peano curve $\gamma$ will be constructed as the limit of \defn{approximations} $\gamma^n$.
 Here $\gamma^0$ is the Jordan curve $\CC\supset\post$.
-The first approximation $\gamma^1$ will be constructed in Section \ref{sec:construction-h0}, more precisely a \defn{pseudo-isotopy} $H^0$ (rel.\ $\post$) that deforms $\gamma^0$ to $\gamma^1$.
+The first approximation $\gamma^1$ will be constructed in Section \ref{sec:construction-h0}, more precisely a \defn{pseudo-isotopy} $H^0$ (rel.\ $\post$) that deforms $\gamma^0$ to $\gamma^1$ will be constructed.

-In this section the approximations $\gamma^n$ of the invariant Peano curve are constructed by repeated \defn{lifts} of $H^0$.
+In this section the approximations $\gamma^n$ of the invariant Peano curve will be constructed by repeated \defn{lifts} of $H^0$.
 These curves are however not yet parametrized, they are \defn{Eulerian circuits}.